What's Actually in a Litre of Diesel

 The answer is the same answer the rest of this blog keeps arriving at: control what you can control.

-A 5% improvement in fleet fuel economy, achievable through driver behaviour, telematics, predictive cruise control, and the operational improvements covered in the rest of this series, saves more money than a $10/bbl swing in crude oil.
+A 5% improvement in fleet fuel economy, achievable through driver behaviour, telematics, predictive cruise control, and the operational improvements covered in the rest of this series, saves real money.
+At the current pump price of £1.53, it saves about £98,000 a year for the same 30-truck fleet.
 It’s also permanent.
 It doesn’t reverse when the crisis passes.
 It doesn’t require a derivatives desk.
 It compounds every mile, every day, every truck.

 The numbers, using the same 30-truck fleet: